Audiomack: History

+In July 2023, Audiomack announced a partnership with Love Renaissance (LVRN), an American record label and management company, to identify emerging musicians.

+In April 2024, Audiomack and Merlin announced a "strategic, indie-centric partnership."
+Through the partnership, Merlin's membership gained access to Audiomack's global audience of engaged listeners.

+As of November 2024, Audiomack is reporting 10 million daily active users and 36 million monthly active users globally.
+This news was reported alongside a partnership announcement with Indian music label Saregama.

 Features

 Offline playback is free to all users and not blocked by a paywall.
 Users and artists can upload their music to the service through its website.
-Audiomack uses a combination of audio fingerprinting, DMCA takedown requests, and manual curation to police unauthorized sharing.
+Audiomack uses a combination of audio fingerprinting, DMCA takedown requests, and manual curation to police unauthorized uploads.
 Audiomack does not limit or charge creators for storing content on its service.